cdd0427/crontab-scheduler-go/README.md

+# crontab-scheduler-go
-a crontab work scheduler in distributed systems by golang
+a crontab work scheduler for distributed systems by golang